Nashville shooter was ex-student with detailed plan to kill

 Aaron said there were no police officers present or assigned to the school at the time of the shooting because it is a church-run school.

-President Joe Biden, speaking at the White House on Monday, called the shooting a “family’s worst nightmare” and implored Congress again to pass a ban on certain semi-automatic weapons.

-A reeling city mourned during multiple vigils Monday evening.
-At Belmont United Methodist Church, teary sniffling filled the background as vigil attendees sang, knelt in prayer and lit candles.
+A reeling city mourned during vigils Monday evening.
+At Belmont United Methodist Church, tearful sniffling filled the background as vigil attendees sang, knelt in prayer and lit candles.
 They lamented the national cycle of violent and deadly shootings.

 “We need to step back.
 We need to breathe.
 We need to grieve,” said Paul Purdue, the church’s senior pastor.
 “We need to remember.
 We need to make space for others who are grieving.
 We need to hear the cries of our neighbors.”